aGhouzlane/emarket/readme.md

 ## Description 📜

 An Ecommerce website that allows users to create new accounts, sign in/ sign out.
-Users can choose the product they like and add it to the cart.
+Users can choose the product they like and add them to the cart.
 Users may proceed to checkout and enter their credit/debit card information and address and complete a transaction.

 ## Setup/Installation Requirements 🏗